-Figure 4.
-Upper left panel: NR (RQ_z^4) plotted as a function of Q_z for FF25 (5 vol %) measured against hydrophilic (piranha), hydrophobic (OTS), and APTES-coated Si.
+Figure 4: Upper left panel: NR $(RQ_z^4)$ plotted as function of $Q_z$ for FF25 (5 vol. %) measured against hydrophilic (Piranha), hydrophobic (OTS) and APTES coated Si.
 The solid lines represent fits to the data.
-Other panels: profile of nuclear SLD plotted as a function of distance from the Si (100) surface.
-Also included are the SLD values for the close-packed particle layers (gray areas).
-The dots show the SLD profile assuming zero roughness to aid identification of the distinctive layers, as defined in Figure 3.
-In the upper right panel the substrate, SiO2, and OTS layers are indicated as well.
-Error bars represent the statistical uncertainties propagated through the data normalization and with a one sigma confidence interval.
+Other panels: Profile of nuclear SLD plotted as function of distance from the Si (100) surface.
+Also included are the SLD values for the close-packed particle layers (grey areas).
+The dots show the SLD profile assuming zero roughness to aid identification of the distinctive layers, as defined in Fig. 3.
+In the upper right panel the substrate, SiO2 and OTS layers are indicated as well.
+Error bars represent the statistical uncertainties propagated through the data normalisation and with a one sigma confidence interval.